dsabi17/cryptofun-differential-attack-and-server-flag/README.md

 + The server has a simplistic interface with three options:

-1. Get guest token
+> 1. Get guest token
-2. Login
+> 2. Login
-3. Exit
+> 3. Exit

-- By analyzing the server code, we can find additional information:
++ By analyzing the server code, we can find additional information:

-    - GUEST_NAME = b'Anonymous'
+> + GUEST_NAME = b'Anonymous'
-    - The admin's name, referred to from now on as ADMIN_NAME = b'Ephvuln'
+> + The admin's name, referred to from now on as ADMIN_NAME = b'Ephvuln'
-    - The integrity length is unknown.
+> + We don't know the integrity length
-    - An encrypted message is structured as: plain xor rnd + SERVER_PUBLIC_BANNER + integrity, where rnd remains the same for each session, SERVER_PUBLIC_BANNER is always identical and integrity is unknown but ensures the token's validity.
+> + An encrypted message is structured as:
+>>    plain xor rnd + SERVER_PUBLIC_BANNER + integrity,
+>    + where rnd remains the same for each session
+>    + SERVER_PUBLIC_BANNER is always identical
+>    + integrity is unknown, but it ensures the token's validity.

     message   SERVER_PUBLIC_BANNER    integrity
 ┌────────────────┬────────────────┬────────────────┐